top of page

 Andrew Kales

 Andrew is a student at Grand Valley State University studying Music Education.
 He has been the Administrative Assistant for GVPCS for the past three years where he maintains the website and social media accounts and designs the programs and brochures.
 You'll see Andrew at every concert taking pictures and videos and helping with stage changes.
-At GVSU, Andrew studies violin with Dr. Letitia Jap and is concertmaster of the GVSU Symphony Orchestra under the baton of Dr. Joel Schut.
+At GVSU, Andrew has studied violin with Dr. Letitia Jap and is concertmaster of the GVSU Symphony Orchestra under the baton of Dr. Joel Schut.
 In addition to performing, he is the President of GVSU's student chapter of the American String Teachers Association and hopes to teach high school orchestra in Michigan after graduating.
 Outside of music, Andrew trains for American Ninja Warrior and waterskis with the GVSU Waterski and Wakeboard Club.

 Board of Directors

-Dr. Douglas Kindschi, President and Treasurer
+Dr. Douglas Kindschi, Treasurer

 Dr. Douglas Kindschi, now in his 49th year at Grand Valley State University, served in the position of dean for 28 of those years.
 He is currently University Professor of Mathematics and Philosophy and the Director of the Kaufman Interfaith Institute.
 He received his B.A. from Houghton College, graduate study at the Divinity School, University of Chicago, and received his M.A. and Ph.D. degrees from the University of Wisconsin-Madison.

-Dr. Alan Steinman, Secretary
+Dr. Alan Steinman

 Dr. Alan (Al) Steinman is the Allen and Helen Hunting Research Professor of Grand Valley State University’s Annis Water Resources Institute (AWRI).
 Previously, he was Director of AWRI for 22 years.
 Steinman has published over 200 scientific articles, book chapters, and books; has been awarded over $60 million in grants, and has testified before the US Congress and the Michigan and Florida state legislatures.
 Dr. Steinman holds a Postdoctoral Research Fellowship from Oak Ridge National Laboratory and a Ph.D. in Botany/Aquatic Ecology from Oregon State University.
 His current community board service includes the Alliance for the Great Lakes, Goodwill International of West Michigan, and West Michigan Symphony.